 Then you have the option to set your RAM size, RAM word length, and the memory address length.
 Currently, this is fixed and can’t be changed.
 I didn’t really need the option for a bigger memory so I skipped implementing this feature(might add it in the future).

-Programming the computer this way is much faster and easier than using dip switches and manually setting the conetents of each RAM adress.
+Programming the computer this way is much faster and easier than using dip switches and manually setting the contents of each RAM address.
 Especially when I was debugging something and the FPGA had to be reconfigured meaning the computer lost everything in RAM.

-See more info about the Arduino progreammer here(code and how it works in more detail).
+See more info about the Arduino programmer here(code and how it works in more detail).

 Debugging The Designs In The FPGA